Texts, articles and reviews with the label: 'multidisciplinarity'

 Hawking and God: physics gives what it gives

-summary: article commenting on the summary of Hawking's ideas published in The Times at purpose of the book "The Big design".
-The idea of multi-universes is free and does not pose problems to faith or to the existence of God.
+summary: article commenting on the summary of Hawking's ideas published in The Times purpose the purpose the book "The grand design".
+The idea of multiverse is free and does not imply problems to faith or to the existence of God.

 Author: Santiago Collado González